chriszarate/sheetrock/README.md

 `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
 At this point, consider caching the responses for reuse.

+* If you need to change the Google API endpoint—maybe because you want to use a caching proxy like Amazon CloudFront—use the (undocumented) `server` option.

 * Sheetrock provides a way to reuse manually cached data.
 It accepts a second parameter of response data to be used instead of making an API request (e.g., `$('#table').sheetrock(options, cachedResponse);`).
 Make sure you pass an object and not a JSON string.
-* If you need to change the Google API endpoint—maybe because you want to use a caching proxy—that’s at `$.fn.sheetrock.server`.

 ## Tips and troubleshooting